Buses carry many people and given their larger size, can be a component of major traffic accidents. There are 3 main types of bus accidents:

 If and when the bus driver is at fault, the case and the law surrounding it can get complicated.
 This is because most buses are operated and owned by the government.
 Defining blame and filing a claim can take longer and be harder to prove.
 Who exactly has deep pockets, and is ultimately responsible for the bus driver’s negligence?

-If the case is taken by a vehicle accident law firm in CA, the first step is to file a claim or notice of claim within a relatively short period of time.
+If the case is taken by a law firm, the first step is to file a claim or notice of claim within a relatively short period of time.
 Then, we try to determine fault by investigating several factors:

 All of these factors (and more) come into play, and the law firm of Timothy J. Ryan and Associates can assist you if you have been the victim of a bus accident.